-Take a walk on the West Coast’s wild side with The Vancouver Police Museum’s Sins of the City tours.
+Take a walk on Vancouver's wild side with our tours.

-With our expert guides, you’ll hear first-hand police accounts of the city’s legendary history of drugs, prohibition, sex and scandal.
-Step through the narrow alleys of Chinatown and the derelict dens of the Downtown Eastside to learn about crooked criminals and devious deeds that plagued the city over a century ago.
-From tales about infamous gangsters like Joe Celona and liquor barons like Jack Deighton, to stories about the city’s booming brothel industry, you’ll be immersed in a fast-paced hotbed of corruption like no other.
-As Vancouver’s premier choice for historic walking tours for over 10 years, The Police Museum is the only place where you can see archived reports, photos and artifacts straight from the source.
-Better yet, all tours come with free admission to the museum and its exhibits—including access to one of the city’s oldest morgues!
-Don’t miss out on Vancouver’s best source for historic walks and tours.
-Book today!
+Revealing the fascinating history behind infamous gangsters like Joe Celona and liquor barons like Jack Deighton, our walks immerse you in a fast-paced hotbed of corruption like no other.
+As Vancouver’s premier choice for historic walking tours, The Police Museum is the only place where you can see archived reports, photos and artefacts straight from the source.
+Better yet, all tours come with free admission to the museum and its exhibits—this includes access to one of the city’s oldest morgues!
+Don’t miss out on Vancouver’s best source for exciting walking tours.

 It’s fun and interesting.
 Not too small as I imagined if you like to read the info about the objects and exhibitions and get the most out of the experience.
 It’s pretty cool that the building used to be a coroner’s office with a real morgue and autopsy room as you can see in your visit.
 Recommended.Fabiane Niemeyer